microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/Get-PowerBIEncryptionKey.md

 ```

 ## DESCRIPTION
-Retrieves the encryption keys for the organization
+Retrieves the encryption keys for the organization.
+Before you run this command, make sure you log in using Connect-PowerBIServiceAccount.
+Requires TenantReadAll or TenantReadWriteAll permission

 ## EXAMPLES